nlivaic/OAuth2OpenIdConnect/readme.md

   - `IdentityResources.Profile()` gives access to profile-related claims, e.g. `given_name`, `family_name`.
 - API resources in `Config.cs`:
   - API resources are mapped to scopes that give access to APIs.
-- After you have configured any new scopes and claims, you can go to `.well-known/openid-configuration` and you should see both there, under `scopes-supported` and `claims-supported`.
+- After you have configured any new identity scopes and claims, you can go to `.well-known/openid-configuration` and you should see both there, under `scopes-supported` and `claims-supported`.
+- Client resources:
+  - Each client should have defined:
+    - Client Name: name to show on login screen.
+    - Client Id: unique identifier defining the client.
+    - Allowed grants: which flows are supported by this client.
+    - Redirect URI: default value, as per standard, is `<domain>/signin-oidc`.
+You must provide the redirect URI, but a non-default value can be used as well.
+    - Allowed scopes: which scopes are allowed by this client.
+    - Client secrets

 ### Open points